nzakas/understandinges6/manuscript/01-The-Basics.md

 There are also a couple other subtle details to the sticky flag:

 1. The `lastIndex` property is only honored when calling methods on the regular expression object such as `exec()` and `test()`.
 Passing the regular expression to a string method, such as `match()`, will not result in the sticky behavior.
 1. When using the `^` character to match the start of a string, sticky regular expressions will only match from the start of the string (or start of line in multiline mode).
 So long as `lastIndex` is 0, the `^` makes a sticky regular expression no different from a non-sticky one.
-If `lastIndex` is greater than 0, the sticky regular expression will never match
+If `lastIndex` doesn't correspond to the beginning of the string (in single-line mode) or the beginning of a line (in multiline mode), the sticky regular expression will never match

 As with other regular expression flags, you can detect the presence of `y` by using a property.
 The `sticky` property is set to true with the sticky flag is present and false if not: